foundriesio/docs/source/user-guide/lmp-device-auto-register/lmp-device-auto-register.rst

 Additional Configuration
 ------------------------

-Auto registration can use device tags and HSM.
+Auto registration can use device tags and or a Hardware Security Module (HSM).
 Additional configuration can be added by creating files in ``/etc/sota`` directory

 Registering the device with a tag can be done by creating ``/etc/sota/tag`` file.